We hope you and your loved ones are healthy and are coping well with life being upended in the way that it has.

 And thank you for being part of the TNC community.
-As members of that community, I wanted to let you know what we’re doing to take care of each other, stay focused on our mission, and help slow the spread of this virus.
+As members of that community, we want to let you know what we’re doing to take care of each other, stay focused on our mission, and help slow the spread of this virus.

 Our COVID-19 response plan has been in place for many weeks.
 Led by a dedicated Response Team the plan includes four key elements: